haz93/.Net-Async-server-client-protocol-library/README.md

 Server object contains an array of connected but it is adivisable to implement your own client array using OnClientConnected and OnClientDisconnected.

-There is not a built in timeout function of any sorts and it is advisable that you implement your own.
+There's a built-in timeout function that will automatically disconnect un-responsive clients but it is advisable to implement your own aside from the built in routine.
 A simple keep-alive message that the client sends every interval of time to server should do.

+Gzip class in library is included but never used.
+If messages you're sending between client and server are large or requires a substantial time of transfer between server and client, you should probably modify the code to automatically compress and decompress data using gzip and/or append received data immediately into a file if you're transfering big files, because current implementation queues all incoming data in memory and last refrence to the data after it is been assembled in passed with OnDataRecieved().

+It is recommended to implement some GC in OnDataRecieved implementation.